Divyasree23/my_python_code/README.md

 everydaytask/day17: calculate the least common multiple (LCM) with n list values.

 everydaytask/day18: i)give string of words in reverse order(complete string) ii) print strings of words in reverse of words in string

+everydaytask/day19: Converting Decimal to Binary (base 10 to base 2)